Is It Difficult To Find a Place To Rent in Ireland?

 - Is there a functioning smoke detector?

-- Is there a fire alarm in the building (for flat and apartment buildings)
+- Is there a fire alarm (for flats/apartments)?

-- Is the bathroom in good condition?
-Any signs of dampness?
+- Is the bathroom in good condition with no dampness signs?

-- How secure are the front door lock and window locks?
+- Are front door and window locks secure?

 Arrive Prepared When Visiting